Renée French: Mascots

 French drew both the mascot of the Plan 9 from Bell Labs operating system ("Glenda", aka "the Plan 9 Bunny"), and the gopher mascot for the Go programming language.

 Personal life

 French grew up in New Jersey, and was always drawing as a child.
 French is married to Rob Pike, one of the creators of Plan 9 from Bell Labs, and of the Go programming language at Google.
 They split their time between the United States and Australia.

 Awards

-In 2007, French was nominated for a number of comics industry awards - including for best artist nods from the Eisner, Ignatz, and Harvey Awards - for the graphic novel The Ticking.
+In 2003, French was nominated for the Ignatz Award for Outstanding Artist for her contribution to the Alternative Comics anthology Rosetta.
+In 2007, French was nominated for a number of comics industry awards — including for best artist nods from the Eisner, Ignatz, and Harvey Awards — for the graphic novel The Ticking.
 French won the Inkpot Award at the 2007 San Diego Comic Con.